rstewa03/tutorials_and_tips/README.md

 ## Other

-- Quick and dirty linear modeling and hierarchical model selection
+- DiversityLinearMods: Quick and dirty linear modeling and hierarchical model selection using alpha diversity data